 The Internship Inventory is a web-application created to manage Appalachian State's internship approval process, to track student records to enrollment, and to provide a database for internship reporting.

-Students seeking approval for their internships begin by speaking to their academic department.
+Students: Students seeking approval for their internships begin the process by speaking to their academic department.

-The Internship Contract outlines responsibilities of the University, the student intern, and the internship host.
-It is generated within the Internship Inventory using the “generate contract” button populating the Contract from fields within the student's internship record.
+The Internship Contract: The Internship Contract outlines responsibilities of the University, the student intern, and the internship host.
+It is generated within the Internship Inventory using the generate contract button populating the Contract from fields within the student's internship record.
 Only faculty having been granted Signature Authority by the Provost may sign an Internship Contract.
 Once the Contract is signed by all parties, please upload it to the student's record in the Internship Inventory.

-The student’s academic department approves the internship site based upon learning goals and outcomes appropriate for the student’s degree program and career goals.
+Department Approval: The students academic department approves the internship site based upon learning goals and outcomes appropriate for the students degree program and career goals.

 Deadlines: Students seeking internships outside the United States/United States Territories must submit an application to OIED no fewer than fifteen (15) business days prior to intended departure or fifteen (15) days prior to Add/Drop whichever date occurs first in order to allow time for review and processing of pre-departure paperwork.

 Internships may start and end within the broadest dates of any term/semester which differ from the first and last day of class.

 View dates by term/semester